mneuroth/fuel-lang/README.md

 Deployment
 ----------
-The binary distribution of FUEL consists of the following components:
+The binary distribution of FUEL for the .NET platform consists of the following components:

     LICENSE                   (license)
     README.md                 (this file)